- Religion and Philosophy»

-The trinity of Brahma, Vishnu and Shiva form the bedrock of Hindu religious thought.
+The trinity of Brahma, Vishnu, and Shiva form the bedrock of Hindu religious thought.
 These are the exalted deities, but there are some less exalted deities or gods that have also a great effect on Hindu philosophy.
-One of these deities is Lord Ganesh popularly referred to as the Elephant god.
-As he is a second tier god his place in most temples is as a door keeper.
-This has a special significance as it means that the Lord Ganesh being a guard of a temple is thus closer to human mind and aspirations.
-Ganesh was the son of lord Shiva and his consort Parvati.
+One of these deities is Lord Ganesh popularly referred to as the Elephant God.
+As he is a second tier god his place in most temples is as a doorkeeper.
+This has a special significance as it means that Lord Ganesh being a guard of a temple is thus closer to human mind and aspirations.
+Ganesh was the son of Lord Shiva and his consort Parvati.

 Lord Ganesh is a lovable god and as such he is the first god that is worshipped.
 Praying to Ganesh is supposed to bring good fortune and a man rises up further in life.
 Ganesh represents the Mooldhara chakra, which is the first energy center in the world and represents the earth.
 That is the reason that learned sages recommend that seeking the blessings of the elephant god before starting a new venture or proceeding on some voyage or important work.
 He has the power to remove obstacles as he is flanked by his two consorts Siddhi and Buddhi.

 Ganesh is represented with a trunk of an elephant.
 This is perhaps not without significance as the elephant is known to be extremely sensitive to sound waves even below 20 Hertz.
 This allows elephants to ward of dangers like earthquakes and storms.